A High-Resolution Analysis of Receiver Quantization in Communication: High-Resolution Asymptotic Results

 By noting that

 where the second equality follows from (\ref{BS}), we obtain

 The proof is completed by noting that (\ref{elementary}) implies (\ref{asy}). \end{IEEEproof}

 Theorem 4 determines how $L^*$ scales with $K$.
 The scaling law (\ref{asy}) is consistent with the asymptotic behavior of the loading factor of the uniform quantizer that minimize the MSE of a Gaussian source; see \cite{Hui-Neuhoff01}.
-However, for finite resolutions, $L^*$ is different from the one that minimize the MSE.
 The following result provides a useful estimate of $L^*$.

-{\textbf{Theorem 5}}\emph{: In the channel (\ref{YqXZ}) under i.i.d. complex Gaussian codebook and nearest neighbor decoding rule (\ref{NND}), the optimal loading factor} $L^\ast$ \emph{that maximizes the GMI (\ref{main}) satisfies}
+\textbf{Theorem 5}: \emph{In the channel (\ref{YqXZ}) under i.i.d. complex Gaussian codebook and nearest neighbor decoding rule (\ref{NND}), the optimal loading factor} $L^\ast$ \emph{that maximizes the GMI (\ref{main}) satisfies}

 \emph{where} $\hat{L}$ \emph{is the unique real-valued solution of the transcendental equation}

 \begin{IEEEproof} According to (\ref{llimit}) and (\ref{fraclimit}), the difference between the numerator and the denominator of (\ref{conditionK}) vanishes as $K$ tends to infinity.
 Therefore, $L^\ast$ can be approximated with vanishing error by the solution of